Sherlock star Louise Brealey "disagrees" with Steven Moffat's comments on Molly Hooper

 "The question is: Did Sherlock survive that scene?
 She probably had a drink and went and shagged someone, I dunno.
 Molly was fine."

-Brealey tweeted about the episode earlier today, appearing to elude to Moffat's comments:
+Brealey tweeted about the episode earlier today, appearing to allude to Moffat's comments:

 She followed up her comments several hours later, stating, "I disagree with Steven about the impact of the scene on Molly... & that's fine.
 He's allowed to feel something.
 So am I. So are you."